 In this matter we see another example of the need for precise terminology: Though the souls of unsaved deceased people are in Hell (Sheol or Hades), no fallen angel is; but all will be present in the Lake of Fire.

 (Before Jesus' ascension, Sheol or Hades contained a paradisical section for the saints and a place of torment for unsaved humanity [see Luke 16:19-31]; but upon His ascension, He cleared Sheol or Hades of its saints [see Ephesians 4:8-10], leaving the souls of its unsaved residents in its place of torment, Abbadon or the pit, to be cast into the Lake on the Day of Judgment.)

-13. And the sea gave up the dead which were in it, and death and Hades gave up the dead which
+13. And the sea gave up the dead which were in it, and death and Hades gave up

-written in the book of life, he was thrown into the lake of fire.
+was not found written in the book of life, he was thrown into the lake of fire.

 The sea and death refer to the bodies of the unsaved deceased, and Hades refers to their souls.
 Unsaved people will be thrown body and soul into the Lake of Fire.

 3. The Sequence of Entry into the Lake